keboola/developers-docs/cli/structure/index.md

 ## Schedules

-[Orchestrator](https://help.keboola.com/orchestrator/running) or any other component can have a schedule to be run automatically and periodically.
-The schedule resides in a configuration directory.
+The [Orchestrator](https://help.keboola.com/orchestrator/running) or any other component can have a schedule to run automatically and periodically.
+The schedule configuration is stored within a specific directory.

 {: .image-popup}
 ![Screenshot -- Scheduler directory](/cli/structure/scheduler-directory.jpg)

-The schedule's `config.json` contains the [crontab](https://crontab.guru/) format of the schedule, timezone, and flag if it should be enabled or not.
+The `config.json` file for the schedule contains the schedule in [crontab](https://crontab.guru/) format, the timezone, and a flag indiciating whether the schedule is enabled.

-This example shows a schedule to be run at minute 40 past every hour:
+For example, the following configuration runs at the 40th minute of every hour:

 ```json
 {